AmberMurray/movie-crud/notes.md

 the code i've used doesn't need stringify because hb is iterating over the data and converting it for us

+get a single movie
+the first() says grab the first thing (in this case an object) where the id passed in is equal to the id in the db, and then render the show single movie page

+--post--
+router.post('/', (req, res, next) {
+  let movie = {
+    title: req.body.title,
+    director: req.body.director,
+    year: req.body.year,
+    my_rating: req.body['my_rating'],
+    poster_url: req.body['poster_url']
+  }
+  db('movies').insert(movie).then(() => {
+    res.json({body:req.body})
+  })
+})

+insert takes 2 arguments - the thing you want to post, and * - and you can see the new thing the user is trying to add in an array (it's an array with an object in it). you can select other keys from the object instead of using * as well.

 -----------------------------------------------------------------------------

 VIEWS FOLDER

 MOVIES SUB-FOLDER

+add.hbs
+i copied over the form from marioparty (ugh) forms, by default, just do get requests we added name='' to each input field so that when the submit button is clicked the fields will append to the url as query parameters

+in the form element we set method to POST, action to the path where the post is happening

 index.hbs